 Patience in Wildlife Rehab and Baby Howler Spartacus – Part 4

-Sometimes we fight for weeks, or even months, and then we have to give up and euthanize or just loose a patient, when we already got out hopes up that we could indeed rehabilitate them successfully.
-Unfortunately I have one of those stories in mind for the next blog.
+Sometimes we fight for weeks or even months, and then we have to give up and euthanize or just lose a patient when we already got out hopes up that we could indeed rehabilitate them successfully.
+Unfortunately, I have one of those stories in mind for the next blog.

-A day after the bandage change his hands swelling went down more then ever before with only a small increase now over his healthy hand.
+A day after the bandage change his hands swelling went down more than ever before with only a small increase now over his healthy hand.
 He is fully adjusted to the monkey rehab routine and no longer stressed, but happy to receive food and medication.
-The latest news were that he is now starting to show more signs of starting to use his hand!!
+The latest news was that he is now starting to show more signs of starting to use his hand!!

 Next week he will come for another bandage change and for a first time x-ray!
 We are still concerned about bone infection and sequesters and basically have no idea what the bones really look like.
 But it „feels“ like it is solidifying…